Due diligence explained: business checklist

 Priority checks:

-- Pension fund obligations and FRS 102 compliance
+- Pension fund obligations

-- Accounts receivable ageing schedule โ DSO trends reveal underlying revenue quality
+- Accounts receivable ageing schedule -- DSO trends reveal underlying revenue quality

-- Directors' loan accounts and related-party transactions
+- Shareholder loans and related-party transactions

-AML/KYC due diligence for regulated firms
+AML/KYC due diligence for regulated entities

 For more context on AML obligations, see our anti-money laundering compliance guide.